 - Git version greater than 0

-- If you are using Puppet and Chef, instead of Ansible, then you are aware that these tools don’t have their own GUIs previously so Foreman comes in.
+- If you use Puppet and Chef instead of Ansible, you know these tools don’t have their GUIs previously, so Foreman comes in.

 - Great integration capabilities to integrate Chef, puppet, and Written in Ruby (Rails).

-- It has the ability to pull different tools under the same.
+- It can pull different tools under the same.

-- It has SMART Proxy architecture, due to which on the very basic level, the REST API enables the integration with multiple.
+- It has SMART Proxy architecture, due to which, on a very basic level, the REST API enables the integration with multiple.

-- This is not only Configuration Management automation, but also the complete server life cycle management
+- This is Configuration Management automation and the complete server life cycle management.

-- It works on a plugin basis, as it has various plugins spanning across Puppet, Ansible, and many other server management features related
+- It works on a plugin basis, with various plugins spanning Puppet, Ansible, and many other server management features.

 Ansible is a very powerful and broad tool with support from a very strong community.
-Using Ansible in your production environment efficiently is as much important as its whole use.
-For this a GUI like Ansible AWX, Semaphore has, is very useful and helps to increase productivity, if you can’t afford Ansible Tower.
+Using Ansible efficiently in your production environment is as important as its whole use.
+For this, a GUI like Ansible AWX, Semaphore has, is very useful and helps to increase productivity if you can’t afford Ansible Tower.

 This is a guide to Ansible Tower Alternative.
-Here we discuss the Alternatives of Ansible Tower like AWX and Semaphore they are very useful and increase productivity.
+Here we discuss the introduction and different alternatives of Ansible Tower like AWX, Semaphore & Foreman, which are very useful.
 You may also have a look at the following articles to learn more –